 Three things always happen when your friends come to visit: you eat too much, you drink too much, and you spend too much money on stupid things.
 Being a good host and keeping everyone happy is also trickier than it should be.
-Having a cheap friend, pushy friend, and picky-eater friend all in one place can cause serious rifts.
+Having a cheap friend, a pushy friend, and a picky-eater friend all in one place can cause some serious rifts.

 But don’t worry, because we know how to please everyone at the same time when it comes to food.
 Below is a list of fun restaurants that all serve good food at reasonable price points.
 So you can focus on the important things, like passive aggressively suggesting that they stay in a hotel next time.

 You aren’t a good host if you don’t suggest a trip to Au Cheval.
 It has Chicago’s best burger (maybe the best in the entire country), and chances are whoever’s visiting has already heard of it.
 In case there’s a burger-hating contrarian in the group, the menu has other, almost as delicious options, like the fried chicken, or the foie gras with eggs.
 They don’t take reservations, and it’s always crowded, so plan to kill some time checking out the rest of the West Loop while you wait.
 It will be worth it to help your visitors cross this off their bucket lists.

 Deep dish pizza is something Chicago is known for, and it seems to be a polarizing topic - just ask your friend from New York.
 So if you feel like making a case for it, go to Pequod’s.
 You’re here for pan-style deep dish pies, with sauce underneath the toppings (unlike traditional deep dish pizzas, which have the sauce on top).
 What really sets these pizzas apart is their “caramelized” crust, also known as the burnt edges of crispy cheese around the outside of a pie.
 There are two locations, one in Morton Grove and one in Lincoln Park, but we prefer the Lincoln Park location - it’s basically a sports bar, and perfect for a group.